jmd-dk/advent-of-code/2023/README.md

   to reach **execution times < 1 second**.

 > [!NOTE]
-> Having parts one and two being solved separate with no code shared naturally
+> Having parts one and two being solved separately with no code shared
-> leads to code repetition.
-However, previous year's experience has shown that
+> naturally leads to code repetition.
+However, previous year's experience has
-> the simplicity of part one is often tainted by allowing code share.
+> shown that the simplicity of part one is often tainted by allowing
+> code share.

 </br>